Kurento/mediasoup-demos/mediasoup-recording/README.md

 If you use an older Linux distro that comes with VLC 2.x, then you will have to look into how to install a more up to date version of VLC, or just use a different media player.

-For example, in Ubuntu systems, you can run the latest `snap`-based VLC version with these commands:
+For example, in Ubuntu systems you can run the latest *Snap* VLC with these commands:

 ```sh
 sudo apt-get update && sudo apt-get install --yes snapd